Honeysuckle family (Caprifoliaceae)

 Cultivation: Morrow Honeysuckle prefers full sun to light shade, moist to slightly dry conditions, and soil containing fertile loam or clay-loam.
 It may also adapt to soil that is gravelly or sandy.
 This attractive shrub is easy to grow, but it can invade natural habitats.

-Faunal Associations: The flower nectar of honeysuckle shrubs attracts the Ruby-Throated Hummingbird and Sphinx moths (particularly Hemaris thysbe & Hemaris diffinis); other insects that may visit the flowers include Swallowtail butterflies, Anthophorid bees (Anthophora spp.), and bumblebees.
-Several insects feed on honeysuckle shrubs.
+Faunal Associations: The flower nectar of honeysuckle shrubs and vines attracts the Ruby-Throated Hummingbird and Sphinx moths (particularly Hemaris thysbe & Hemaris diffinis); other insects that may visit the flowers include Swallowtail butterflies, Anthophorid bees (Anthophora spp.), and bumblebees.
+Several insects feed on honeysuckle shrubs and vines.
 This includes the caterpillars of the moths Alucita adriendenisi (Six-Plume Moth sp.), Callizzia amorata (Gray Scoopwing), Harrisimemna trisignata (Harris Three-Spot), Hemaris diffinis (Snowberry Clearwing), Hemaris thysbe (Hummingbird Clearwing), and Ypsolopha dentella (Honeysuckle Moth).
 Also, the later instars of the butterfly Euphydryas phaeton (Baltimore) occasionally feed on honeysuckle leaves.
-Other insects that use honeysuckle shrubs as a food source include Agrilus cyanescens (Metallic Wood-Boring Beetle), Hyadaphis foeniculi (Honeysuckle Aphid), and Zaraea inflatus (Honeysuckle Sawfly; a.k.a Zaraea inflata).
+Other insects that use honeysuckles as a food source include Agrilus cyanescens (Metallic Wood-Boring Beetle sp.), Hyadaphis foeniculi (Honeysuckle Aphid), and Zaraea inflatus (Honeysuckle Sawfly; syn.
+Zaraea inflata).
 While all of these insects have been found in various parts of northeastern United States, some of them have not been found in Illinois thus far.
-The berries of honeysuckle shrubs are eaten to a limited extent by various species of song birds (see Bird Table).
-Because these berries are low in protein and fat, they are not popular as a food source.
+In addition, some of these insects may not feed on non-native honeysuckle shrubs.
+The berries of these shrubs are eaten to a limited extent by various species of songbirds (see Bird Table).
+Because these berries are relatively low in protein and fat, they are not popular as a food source.
 White-Tailed Deer occasionally browse on the foliage and smaller branches.

 Photographic Location: Along trails at Busey Woods in Urbana, Illinois.